About Leanne

 After completing a graduate degree in communications, Leanne contributed within mental health spaces such as Bell Let’s Talk and SickNotWeak, later working with the Canadian Mental Health Association and the Centre for Addiction and Mental Health to run creative writing programs in community centres and psychiatric wards.
 Named Scarborough’s Emerging Writer of 2016 and a Journey Prize nominee in 2019, she wrote the first draft of Never Been Better through the University of Guelph’s MFA program, guided by the mentorship of Kyo Maclear, Catherine Bush, Carrianne Leung and Mona Awad.

 During her MFA, Leanne taught at the University of Toronto, Toronto Metropolitan University and the University of Guelph-Humber, but eventually decided to focus her teaching at Trinity College, where she first started her academic career.
 In addition to leading undergraduate seminars in disability arts and BIPOC literature, Leanne runs a writing circle for racialized students across the University of Toronto.
 As a SSHRC Doctoral Scholar in Social Justice Education at OISE, Leanne is also researching the intergenerational impact of the Japanese Canadian internment through community writing circles.
-She currently lives in Toronto with her husband, Graeme, and their small fluffy dog, Gracie.
+She currently lives in Toronto with her husband, Graeme, their son, Niko, and their small fluffy dog, Gracie.

 The stories behind the settings…